scottlamb/moonfire-nvr/guide/install.md

     $ sudo -u moonfire-nvr moonfire-nvr config 2>debug-log

+If you have used a non-default path for your samples directory, as you most likely have, you must also supply that location, or the command will fail with an error message about not being able to open the default location for that directory:

+    $ sudo -u moonfire-nvr moonfire-nvr config --sample-files-dir=/path/to/my/media/samples 2>debug-log

 In the user interface, add your cameras under the "Edit cameras" dialog.
 There's a "Test" button to verify your settings directly from the dialog.